 “Boi-ee,” he said proudly.

-with a Bowie knife, and how on earth did he know its proper name?
+doing with a Bowie knife, and how on earth did he know its proper name?

 My father had such a blade in his collection of weapons.
 I had heard the

 story of Jim Bowie, the frontiersman who had died at the American Battle

 of the Alamo and had given the famous knife its name.
 There was nothing

 else about the man squatting beside me, or his home, that remotely bespoke

 And suddenly a Bowie knife.